Skip to content

 Assert the lifecycle integrity via the service terminal sequence:

-1. Reinitialize context via extensions_reload.
+1. Reinitialize context via reload_extensions.

 4. Run list_extension_workflows (If Workflow topologies are concurrently injected).